-Bui Van Trung, the family father, and his son Bui Van Tham were both sentenced to six years, while his daughter Bui Thi Bich Nguyen received a three-year term, another daughter, Bui Thi Kim Thoa, told RFA’s Vietnamese Service.
+Bui Van Trung, the family father, and his son Bui Van Tham were both sentenced to six years, while his daughter Bui Thi Bich Tuyen received a three-year term, another daughter, Bui Thi Kim Thoa, told RFA’s Vietnamese Service.

 Family friends and co-religionists Nguyen Hoang Nam and Le Thi Hong Hanh were also convicted in the case and were sentenced to four and three years respectively, she added.

 “At the trial, both the defendants and our lawyers said there was not enough evidence to convict them, but the judge would not listen to the lawyers’ arguments, and witnesses for the prosecution would not answer our lawyers’ questions,” Thoa said.